mlcommons/ck/docs/guide/cbench-commands.md

 ### Open a cKnowledge web page with a given component

-*Open a cBrain web page with a given component.*
+*Open a cKnowledge.io web page with a given component.*

 ```